 This section is identical as in my templar healing guide.
 Therefore, I will keep it short and just mention the essentials.

-I prefer using 1 heavy piece and 1 light (with 5 light pieces from another set), as it gives the best compromise between high stats and sustain.
+I prefer using 1 heavy piece and 1 medium (with 5 light pieces from another set).

 Traits, enchantments and weapons